This article is for G Suite administrators. To manage your own groups, visit the Google Groups help.

 If you later turn Groups for Business back on:

-- Deleted groups are not restored: If you delete any groups after turning off Groups for Business, those groups can't be restored.
+Deleted groups aren't restored—If you delete any groups after turning off Groups for Business, those groups are not restored.